jmtyszka/bidskit/README.md

 ### Organize DICOM Data

-Organize the source DICOM data into separate subject directories within a root DICOM folder.
-The DICOM image files do not need to be organized heirarchically within each subject directory.
-This might look something like the following (where RaXXXX are subject IDs:
+Organize the source DICOM images into separate subject and subject-session directories within a root directory (mydicom in the example below).
+The DICOM image files do not need to be organized heirarchically within each subject-sesssion directory.
+This might look something like the following (where "Ra0950" and "Ra0951" are subject IDs and "first", "second" are session names for each subject):

 <pre>
 mydicom
 └── Ra0950
+    └── first
         ├── IM-0001-0001.dcm
         ├── IM-0001-0002.dcm
         ...
+    └── second
+        ...
 └── Ra0951
+    └── first
         ├── IM-0001-0001.dcm
         ├── IM-0001-0002.dcm
+        ...
+    └── second
         ...
 </pre>

 ### First Pass Conversion